Saturday, 26 December 2020

 The shirt itself adhered to the same template Uhlsport were using for U.S. Cremonese.
 The stripes were of roughly the same gauge, the fabric was micropatterned in the same manner, both had collars, and the manufacturer’s logo and club’s badge were sewn on, except the sponsor’s name was black.
 The badge is of particular interest.
 In 1984, club president Ferdinando Chiampan had commissioned the advertising agency Orti Manara to come up with a new insignia.
 The chosen design included two mastiffs facing away from each other, joined in the middle by a staircase/ladder – symbols relating to the local heraldry – to form a stylised V, encapsulated within a sort of rhombus.
 The first iteration had the mastiffs and the edging rendered in yellow.
 Uhlsport inverted the colour scheme and added the colours of the Italian flag within the top-left border and ‘Verona F.C.’ in the one diametrically opposite.

 The Uhlsport years were ineffectual.
 The reason the word ‘Hellas’ had been omitted from the revamped badge was because in February 1991 the club had to re-register under a different name to avoid bankruptcy.
 In 1995 they got their old name back, swapped Uhlsport for Errea, were promoted and then relegated again.
-It would get worse before it got better, and Hellas Verona are currently enjoying a second consecutive season in Serie A, their kit supplied by Macron.
+It would get worse before it got better.
+Hellas Verona are currently enjoying a second consecutive season in Serie A, their kit supplied by Macron.

-Friday 20 November 2020
+Friday, 20 November 2020

 THE SARTORIAL ELEGANCE OF SERIE A: U.S. CREMONESE, 1992-95 [UHLSPORT]